martabalbo/martabalbo.github.io/_posts/2026-07-03-knit-pattern-writer.markdown

 After completing the Foundations course of [The Odin Project][the-odin-project], I realized I now had the necessary skills.

-The site: [Knit Pattern Writer][knit-pattern-writer].
+The end result: [Knit Pattern Writer][knit-pattern-writer].
 I'll leave you also with the [source code][knit-pattern-writer-github], if you want to follow along while reading this post.

 # Project overview